bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 90.0 first -fnyq

-Prerequisites: Frequency domain data in processing buffer 1 (FREQ)
+Prerequisites: Frequency domain data in processing buffer (FREQ)

 Description:
-`LPC` performs a long pulse correction apodization, correcting both the amplitude and phase of the spectrum.
-This apodization is intended to alleviate distortions caused by incomplete excitation of the spectrum by weak pulses. `LPC` operates only on data in the visible processing buffer (buffer 1).
-The user need not be viewing this buffer to use `LPC`.
+`LPC` performs a long pulse correction apodization, correcting both the amplitude and phase of a spectrum in the visible processing buffer.
+This apodization is intended to alleviate distortions caused by incomplete excitation of the spectrum by weak pulses.

 The first argument of `LPC` is flip, the on-resonance flip angle of the pulse used to excite the spectrum.
 If this parameter is not specified on the command line, RNMR will prompt for a flip angle with a default of 90 degrees.
 The